-All active units in the targeted fleet reduction categories are included in this report.
+All active fleet units in the targeted fleet reduction categories are included in this report.
 Reports are generated from the FASTER fleet management system.
 This measure is updated quarterly.

-Under the Bolder Five-Year Direction, the targeted classes have declined by 555 units since implementation began in March 2010.
-Of those, 418 have been sold and there are 137 units currently moving through the disposal process.
+Under the Bolder Five-Year Direction, the targeted classes have declined by nearly 400 units since implementation began in March 2010.
+Overall, 265 units have been sold and Districts continue to move additional pieces of equipment through the disposal process.